 WHAT KIND OF DATA SHOULD I EXPECT TO GET FROM THE PLATFORM?

-How do my large facilities differ from my small facilities?
+- How do my large facilities differ from my smaller facilities?

 HOW TO BUY